 $390 for uncontested divorces with minor children

-It is crucial to have a local Bessemer divorce lawyer at your side when you’re filing for divorce because you will do better being counseled by a local lawyer during the divorce process.
-If you’re in Jefferson or Shelby County, and are planning to have a contested divorce or a default divorce, then you can get in touch with us at our office to discuss the bills and talk about the process together on the phone.
-If having a quick and inexpensive divorce in Bessemer is what you seek, then you should go for an uncontested divorce.
+No matter which type of divorce you file, it is crucial to have a local Bessemer divorce lawyer at your side when you’re filing for divorce because you will do better being counseled by a local lawyer during the process.
+If you’re in Jefferson or Shelby County, and are planning to have a contested divorce, then you can get in touch with us at our office to discuss the pricing and talk about the process together on the phone.
+If having a quick and inexpensive divorce in Bessemer is what you need, then you should go for an uncontested divorce.
 Provided you have reached an agreement with your partner on all marital issues then paperwork is all that is usually required.
 To do an uncontested divorce you just fill out a questionnaire explaining what you have already agreed to (along with other relevant information that will facilitate the processing of forms and documents) and have it returned to us to start the process.

 The process of filing for a no contest or uncontested divorce is fairly simple.
 When you call us, then we can answer any questions you may have over the phone and an in office consultation is usually not necessary.
-However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce.
+However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce in Bessemer.